1997 Pacific hurricane season: Tropical Storm Carlos

 On June 22, showers increased associated with a tropical wave several hundred miles away from land.
 Three days later, deep convection became more concentrated, and the system became a tropical depression.
 It intensified into Tropical Storm Carlos as banding features increased and the outflow became better defined.
 As it moved west, convection diminished as Carlos moved into cooler water.
 Shortly thereafter, increased wind shear took its toll on Carlos as the low-level center became exposed from the deep convection.
 Carlos weakened into a depression early on June 27, and dissipated June 28.
 However, a swirl of clouds remained for a couple of days.
 Except for Socorro Island, which the system passed close to, Carlos never threatened land.
-No indications of casualties or damage were reported.

-Tropical Depression Five-E

-On the afternoon of June 29, Tropical Depression Five-E formed.
-It erratically moved westward.
-On July 1, the depression weakened slightly, but quickly reintensified.
-It dissipated on July 4, without even threatening land.

-During July 1, an upper-level low to the south of Baja California cut off the north-easterly vertical windshear that the depression had been encountering, which caused deep convection to redevelop near the systems center and the NHC to resume issuing advisories.

 Hurricane Dolores

 In early July, shower activity increased in association with an area of disturbed weather.
 With surface pressures lower than normal for a tropical disturbance, deep convection increased further and Tropical Depression Six-E formed late on July 5 and reaching tropical storm status the following day and was named Dolores.
 Despite moderate wind shear, very cold cloud tops formed as the winds increased to 50 kn, a moderate tropical storm.
 Moving westward, Dolores strengthened into the first hurricane of the season on July 7 as a ragged eye formed.

 Dolores continued to intensify and it reached a peak windspeed of 80 kn, a strong Category 1 hurricane, two days later.
 Meanwhile, Dolores became the first hurricane in over two years to cross longitude 125°W. Shortly thereafter, the hurricane started losing strength as it moved over cooler waters.
 The eye dissipated from satellite imagery while the associated thunderstorm activity became sheared.
 Dolores weakened back into a tropical storm on July 10 and a tropical depression the next day.
 The cyclone then crossed into the Central Pacific Hurricane Center's area of responsibility (west of longitude 140°W) while producing minimal shower activity.
 It dissipated on July 12.
-The hurricane was not a threat to any land.